Last Updated on

 - Creating a newsletter sign-up and pop-up

 Here are a few other things to keep in mind when you’re setting up your blog platform and design.
-This advice is based on tips that popular bloggers share for how to start a successful blog:
+This advice is based on tips that popular bloggers share on how to start a successful blog:

-Select a full-featured platform.
+Select a full-featured blog platform.
 There are lots of platforms that you can choose from, and most are user-friendly (so you don’t need to know how to code or be a design expert.)
 Some are more feature-rich than others, though.
-Look for a platform with the best WordPress plugins for SEO, email newsletter sign-up options, easy image uploading, content tags, and the ability to schedule your posts in advance.
+Look for a platform with the best WordPress options for SEO, email newsletter sign-up options, easy image uploading, content tags, and the ability to schedule your posts in advance.

 Include a Start Here page.
 Similar to your About page, a Start Here page is an opportunity for you to highlight what your blog is about, as well as links to some of your most popular posts, downloadable PDFs, and e-courses.
 Put the Start Here page at the top of every page on your blog so that new visitors who enter your site through specific blog posts (not the home page) can find it easily.